 - Authorized the Chairman to sign acceptance of a Homeland Security and Colorado Emergency Management grant in the amount of $40,381.
 The grant will help cover a portion of the costs related to damages to county roads from the flooding last September;

 - Approved the reappointment of Karen Olmen and Lisa Reid to the Penrose Community Library Board;

-- Appointed Emily Eggleston to a three year term on the Fremont County Heritage Commission;
+- Approved the appointment of James Nelson to the Fremont County Heritage Commission;

 - Scheduled a public hearing for 10 a.m. on March 11th on a Special Review Use permit application by Rivers of Recovery.
 The support group for wounded veterans conducts seasonal retreats from March through October that includes rafting, fishing, and camping experiences along the Arkansas River at Swissvale;

 - Approved a contract with Lee & Burgess Associates of Denver to update Fremont County’s compensation classification study;

 - Approved a liquor license for the Royal Gorge Bridge Company.
 The premises modification for the liquor license was required since last year’s wildfire requires complete reconstruction of a new restaurant and serving area.